 To deploy the add-in via EAC, follow these steps:

-- Log in to Exchange admin center (EAC).
-On the dashboard, click add-ins, as shown in Fig. 1.
-You can also access add-in settings from the organization tab on the left menu.
+- Log in to the Exchange admin center (EAC).
+In the left menu, go to Organization > Add-ins, as shown in Fig. 1.

 In the pop-up window that appears, enter the following address:

 - Click Install.
 When the installation is completed, CodeTwo Email Signatures for Office 365 Add-in will be shown on the Add-ins list (Fig. 3.).
 Note that by default, the new add-in is disabled.